indiesquidge/squidgefiles/README.md

 ### Tmux & Terminal Battery (optional)
 [Tmux](https://tmux.github.io/) is a terminal multiplexer, which is a fancy way of saying you can run multiple shell instances on different "panes" within the same terminal window, as well as create tabs.
-It eliminates the hassle of creating multiple windows and tabs on the application level.
+Some users prefer this over their terminal's window and tab features because it provides more granular control.
+However, most modern terminals (as well as Vim buffers) can perform window and pane splitting.

 ```
 brew install tmux